 These medications include doxycycline (an antibiotic) for lymphatic malformations, bleomycin (a chemotherapy drug but given at very low doses with minimal side effects) for venous and lymphatic malformations, and Fibrovein (sodium tetradecyl sulfate) which is useful in venous malformations.

-At Sydney Aneurysm we can discuss in detail with you the potential treatment approaches, the medications we use, and how to best approach the condition.
+At Sydney AVM we can discuss in detail with you the potential treatment approaches, the medications we use, and how to best approach the condition.